bethlakshmi/GBE2/README.md

     $ python manage.py startapp gbe
     $ cd gbe
     $ git checkout *
+    $ python manage.py syncdb
+(the last command works in django 1.6, but it's "migrate" in 1.7)

 (this should make sure that django-admin and manage.py take all necessary steps to create the project and the app correctly)